ofek/asciinema.github.io/docs/manual/server/self-hosting/quick-start.md

 asciinema upload demo.cast
 ```

-Check the [CLI configuration](../../cli/configuration.md) for information on how
+Check the [CLI configuration](../../cli/configuration.md) section for
-to set the server URL permanently via the configuration file.
+information on how to set the server URL permanently via the configuration file.